grindsa/acme2certifier/examples/Docker/README.md

 ## TLS support when using nginx

 To enable TLS-support in nginx please place two files `acme2certifier_cert.pem` and `acme2certifier_key.pem` on the volume. `acme2certifier_cert.pem` must contain the certificate to be used while `acme2certifier_key.pem` must contain the corresponding private key.
 Certificate and key must be stored in pem format.

+## Run acme2certifier without using docker-compose

+The below command will run an a2c container and

+- map internal port 22280 to outside port 80
+- map internal port 22443 to outside port 443
+- mount the directory `/home/grindsa/docker/a2c/data` into the container to store database and configuration files

+`user@docker-host:~/acme2certifier/examples/Docker$ docker run -d -p 80:22280 -p 443:22443 --rm --name=a2c-srv -v "/home/grindsa/docker/a2c/data":/var/www/acme2certifier/volume/ grindsa/acme2certifier:apache2-wsgi`